radiantly/profanity-filter-action/README.md

-# ftp-action
+# A GitHub Action for dealing with profanity
-A github action that mirrors your code to a remote ftp server.
+This action automatically closes issues and pull requests that contains profane words.